emmanuelozakpolor/project_1/README.md

 ## Project 1 Documentation Expressed

- 	`updating in terminal with the following cmd;
+ 	successful updating in terminal with the following cmd; `sudo apt update`
-    sudo apt update; successful`

-    `installation of apache2 in terminal with the following cmd; sudo apt install apache2; successful`
+    successful installation of apache2 in terminal with the following cmd; `sudo apt install apache2`

-    `installation of systemctl in terminal with the following cmd; sudo systemctl apache2; successful`
+    successful installation of systemctl in terminal with the following cmd; `sudo systemctl apache2`

 ![apache stat](apache_stat.PNG)